Hebs-Web-Design/hugo-modules/decapcms/README.md

 Both options may be used unless the config in your site configuration includes `load_config_file: false` which will prevent the loading of `config.yml` from `/admin/`.

-## Versioning

-Versioning is based on the "semverpair" algorithm that is described here: <https://github.com/bep/semverpair>

 ## Notes

 * The CMS is available at /admin (this cannot be changed)